“My devastating journey with infertility lead me on to creating a global social movement.” – Naomi Lambert

 That’s incredibly inspiring Naomi and that’s why we at BoxHuman had to support your amazing mission.
-With a project like the one you’ve created there must be some incredible stories.
+With a project like the one you’ve created, there must be some incredible stories.
 What would you say was the most inspiring story or act of kindness you’ve ever heard or witnessed through people using your kindness cards?

 The responses were astonishing…

-- One man who found one the cards had his Christmas party money refunded so he could take the homeless man he always greeted to lunch at a five—star restaurant.
+- One man who found one of the cards had his Christmas party money refunded so he could take the homeless man he always greeted to lunch at a five—star restaurant.